hoodiehq/editorial/README.md

 ## How you can contribute

-__If you already have an idea of what you would to do__ please visit the [Issues section](https://github.com/hoodiehq/editorial/issues) of this repository.
+__If you already have an idea of what you would like to do__ please visit the [Issues section](https://github.com/hoodiehq/editorial/issues) of this repository.
 The [Issues section](https://github.com/hoodiehq/editorial/issues) is where we keep track of potential editorial contributions, requests for help, and general suggestions.

 Here are some of the issues we are working on :point_right: [![Stories in Ready](https://badge.waffle.io/hoodiehq/editorial.svg?label=ready&title=Ready)](http://waffle.io/hoodiehq/editorial) and  [![Stories in Progress](https://badge.waffle.io/hoodiehq/editorial.svg?label=In%20Progress&title=In%20Progress)](http://waffle.io/hoodiehq/editorial)